Reveal SAP EWM Work center determination in the context of KTS

-Note: The purpose of this series of blogs/videos is to discover & reveal the secrets of SAP EWM.
+Note: The purpose of this series of blogs/videos is to discover & reveal the secrets of SAP EWM work center.
 Thus, I will mainly be talking about functionalities which are not mentioned and explained in any of the SAP books available on the market.

 Where is the coding?